 Set of aesthetic mappings created by

-aes_.
+aes().
 If specified and

-default), it is combined with the default mapping at the top level of the
+inherit.aes = TRUE(the default), it is combined with the default mapping at the top level of the plot.
+You must supply

 mappingif there is no plot mapping.

 The data to be displayed in this layer.
 There are three options:

 NULL, the default, the data is inherited from the plot data as specified in the call to

 data.frame, or other object, will override the plot data.
 All objects will be fortified to produce a data frame.
 See

-fortify for which variables will be created.
+fortify()for which variables will be created.

 functionwill be called with a single argument, the plot data.
 The return value must be a

-will be used as the layer data.
+data.frame, and will be used as the layer data.
+A

-The statistical transformation to use on the data for this layer, as a string.
+The statistical transformation to use on the data for this layer, either as a

-Position adjustment, either as a string, or the result of a call to a position adjustment function.
+position_jitter), or the result of a call to a position adjustment function.
 Use the latter if you need to change the settings of the adjustment.

-other arguments passed on to
+Other arguments passed on to

-often aesthetics, used to set an aesthetic to a fixed value, like
+layer().
+These are often aesthetics, used to set an aesthetic to a fixed value, like

 size = 3.
 They may also be parameters to the paired geom/stat.

-FALSE, the default, missing values are removed with
+FALSE, the default, missing values are removed with a warning.
+If